-What can you expect post-operatively after a Distal Femoral Varus Osteotomy?
+What can you expect post-operatively after a Tibial Tubercle Osteotomy?

 When you awake from surgery you will have a brace on your leg that will keep your leg straight.
-It will be important for you to always wear this brace when you are up and about.
-You do not have to wear your brace to sleep or in the CPM machine.
+It will be important for you to wear this brace at all times when you are up and about.
+You do not have to wear your brace to sleep.
 You will also be given crutches.
-You will remain touch down weight bearing for a period of 6-10 weeks.
-This means that you will always walk with two crutches putting only the weight of your leg to the ground for balance.
+You will remain 50% weight bearing for a period of 6-8 weeks to protect the bone cut as it heals.
+This means that you will walk with two crutches at all times putting 1⁄2 body weight on your leg to the ground as guided by comfort.
 You will also receive a CPM machine.
-This is a continuous passive motion machine that gently puts your knee through a preset range of motion (ROM).
+This is a continuous passive motion (CPM) machine that gently puts your knee through a preset range of motion (ROM).
 This is designed to ensure that you do not get stiff after surgery and will be used for 4-6 hours per day.
-Depending on your surgeon and how you are feeling you will spend from 1-2 nights in the hospital.
+Depending on your surgeon and how you are feeling you will spend 1-2 nights in the hospital.
 Do plan on spending at least one night.
-This is to make sure that you are comfortable and that your pain is well controlled.
-This time in the hospital also allows you to meet with physical therapy and get some early exercise and crutch training.
-After surgery you will also be on a medication to prevent blood clots, usually baby aspirin twice daily for 3 weeks, (81 mg 2x/day) unless you have had a prior blood clot and an alternative medication will be used usually for 3 months.
-This is done as a preventative measure for all our patients to help prevent blood clots following surgical intervention.
+This is in order to make sure that you are comfortable and that your pain is well controlled.
+This time in the hospital also allows you to also meet with physical therapy and get some early exercise and crutch training.
+After surgery you will also be on a baby aspirin twice daily for 3 weeks, (81 mg $2x/day \times 3$ weeks).
+This is done as a preventative measure for all of our patients to help prevent blood clots following surgical intervention.